I’ve written about my Granny on here before: https://lornpearsontrains.co.uk/?s=Granny&submit=Search

 She was a lovely, down to earth lady, who reached the ripe old age of 87.
 My Granny was someone I loved to be around and wanted to make proud.
 She lived miles away, and I’d go and visit her maybe once a year, and wrote to her regularly as I was growing up.

-This time 11 years ago, she was on her death bed, and had still taken the time out to write me my annual Christmas card.
-She died, at home,on Friday 13th December.
+In late 2002, she was on her death bed, and had still taken the time out to write me my annual Christmas card.
+She died, at home, on Friday 13th December.
 And so followed a very sad and important few days for me in my life.

 As a young woman at the time (22), out of duty, on the Saturday, I travelled to Lochaline where she lived, and helped my Aunt with all of the arrangements.